 Plan to WIN: Prepare Your Top Talent to Rise in 2020

 Companies need their new talent to learn, adapt, and overcome.
-And if you need that from them, they need you to learn, adapt, and overcome your approach, too.
+And if you need that from them, they need the same from your company.

-Medallion Partners has guided companies through the ups and downs of assimilating leadership teams and compiled a list of critical components your new assimilation plan needs to enable new hires to rise to the top.
+Medallion Partners’ expert executive search team guides companies through the ups and downs of assimilating leadership teams and has compiled a list of critical components to enable new hires to rise to the top.

 Overcome Change and Uncertainty with Immersive Time

-A lineup of 30–minute one-on-ones won’t cut it.
+A lineup of 30-minute one-on-ones won’t cut it.
 And drowning them in PowerPoint won’t add clarity to the big fears.
-They need structured and unstructured time to be with their peers and leaders that provides space to ask questions, observe others work, and even get to enjoy the team culture together.
+They need structured and unstructured time to be with their peers and leaders, which provides space to ask questions, observe others’ work, and enjoy the team culture together.
 They will need a healthy dose of vision and strategy from leadership balanced with opportunities to hear others’ perspectives and questions.
-The big aim with this is to build TRUST.
+The true aim is to build TRUST.

 Form Adaptable Priorities with Feedback Early and Often

-“Identify the situation” is the first tactic to problem solving, and in this case has become exponentially more difficult.
-They don’t have the historical knowledge or the access to assess the full situation with remote or limited interactions.
-At the same time, part of what you hire top talent for is to bring their unique perspective to your situation.
+“Identify the situation” is the first tactic for problem-solving and, in this case, has become exponentially more difficult.
+The employee doesn’t have the historical knowledge or the access to assess the entire situation with remote or limited interactions.
+At the same time, part of the reason you hire top talent is to bring their unique perspective to your challenges.
 Providing early and often sessions for feedback where there’s a rolling priority list allows for a fast start and adaptable game plan.
-You’re encouraging different thinking, and more importantly gaining commitment and accountability.
+You’re encouraging different thinking and, more importantly, gaining commitment and accountability.

 Create a Foundation of Good Conflict Using Uncommon Vulnerability

 Beneath the surface, teams can struggle with dysfunction that prevents performance.
-With a scattered workforce, limited interaction, and universal stress of the times it becomes even harder to root out the dysfunction lurking under the surface.
-The key to unlocking this is in sharing your own vulnerability.
+With a scattered workforce, limited interaction, and universal stress of the times, it becomes even harder to root out the dysfunction lurking under the surface.
+The key to unlocking this is in sharing your vulnerability.
 No matter how uncomfortable, teams need to know they can be honest and open without retribution.
-Developing good conflict through vulnerability encourages others to become more honest and bring things to the surface that may have otherwise been a hidden barrier.
-Healthy conflict brings in faster collaboration and prevents future failures.
+Developing good conflict through openness encourages others to be more honest and bring things to the surface that may have otherwise been a hidden barrier.
+Healthy conflict fosters faster collaboration and prevents future failures.

 Fight through Exhaustion with Empathy

-Imagine how a new leader must feel as they try to make the kind of explosive impact you’ve hired them to bring while being physically cut off from everyone?!
-In some cases, new talent may have never even seen the office, never met their supervisor in person, and likely haven’t talked to the team they’ll be leading.
+Imagine how a new leader must feel as they try to make the kind of explosive impact you’ve hired them to bring while being physically cut off from everyone.
+New talent may have never even seen the office, never met their supervisor in person, and likely haven’t talked to the team they’ll be leading.
 They are going to lack the professional immersion and intake of tribal knowledge.
 It’s like learning how to swim by taking a shower and watching others swim!
 Can you imagine the daunting task?
 Carry that empathy in your conversations with your new leader.
-They’ll be more forthcoming with you in the challenges and opportunities they encounter along this path to the “new normal”.
-Results follow quickly thereafter!
+They’ll be more forthcoming about the challenges and opportunities they encounter along this path to the “new normal.”
+Results follow quickly after that!

-We know that needs for assimilation are ever-changing, and we’re dedicated to assisting our clients in bringing the best out of their newly acquired talent.
-What are some key strategies that have led your new teams to a successful assimilation in 2020?
+We know that needs for assimilation are ever-changing, and we assist our clients in bringing the best out of their newly acquired talent.
+What key strategies led your new teams to successful assimilation in 2020?